-During 2015, no director attended fewer than 75% of the total number of meetings of the Board of Directors and any Committee of the Board of Directors on which he served.
+During 2019, no director attended fewer than 75% of the total number of meetings of the Board of Directors and any Committee of the Board of Directors on which he served.
 All directors are invited and encouraged to attend the annual meeting of shareholders.
 In general, all directors attend the annual meeting of shareholders unless they are unable to do so due to unavoidable commitments or intervening events.
-All nine (9) of the directors attended the 2015 annual meeting of shareholders.